NSLS2/recap/README.md

 ## Querying Data

 RECAP exposes a small Query DSL on top of the configured backend (SQLAlchemy or another adapter) so that you can express provenance-oriented queries in a fluent, chainable style.
+Query objects are immutable; each chain returns a new query with your filters/preloads applied.

 The query builder lives on the client as `client.query_maker()` and exposes type-specific entry points: